Skip to main content

 You will be provided with painkillers to help with the period cramps that can be associated with miscarriage.

-There is a chance you will experience heavy bleeding you should contact the Gynaecology Emergency Department (GED) on 0151 7024140 if you are worried about the bleeding.
+There is a chance you will experience heavy bleeding you should contact the Gynaecology Emergency Department (GED) via the telephone triage line 0151 7024140 if you are worried about the bleeding.
 The general advice is to contact us if your bleeding is so heavy that you need to change pads every half hour or if you are feeling unwell, such as feeling dizzy or faint.

 We are here for you throughout your natural management should you wish to contact us sooner for advice or if you wish to discuss alternative management.